PostHog/posthog.com/contents/handbook/company/security.md

 ## Yubikeys

-We enforce the use of Yubikeys where-ever we can.
-We recommend everyone buy two Yubikeys, in case you lose one and for easy of use.
+We enforce the use of Yubikeys whereever we can.
+We recommend everyone buy two Yubikeys, in case you lose one and for ease of use.

 - One [Yubikey 5C Nano](https://www.yubico.com/gb/product/yubikey-5-series/yubikey-5c-nano/) that you can leave plugged into your Macbook at all times
 - One [Yubikey 5C NFC](https://www.yubico.com/gb/product/yubikey-5-series/yubikey-5c-nfc/) that you can use in case you lose the first one, and to authenticate on your phone